KENZO666888/MY472-final-assignment/README.md

 # Repository Introduction

 This repository contains several key files and folders that showcase my project.
 Here is a detailed introduction to the contents:
+All sentences marked with an asterisk (*) and those within parentheses are meant as annotations to the article and are not considered part of the main content.
+I did not count them in the 750-word limit.
+I apologize for any confusion this may have caused you.

 ## THE FINAL REPORT Files